je-miralles/TACT/README.md

 The fasta format is used to store a set of reference sequences (contigs).
 This class implements an iterator over buffered ranges of a fasta file.

+### Fastq
+A Fastq is an unordered set of Reads from a sequencer.

 ### Pileup
 For a position in a mapped sequence there will be an unordered set of aligned reads that pile over it.